 We operate in a competitive industry that is subject to rapid technological change, and we expect competition to increase.
+Our products may not be competitive with other alternatives.

 The AI/ML and robotics industries are subject to rapid technological change, and we expect competition to increase in the future.
 Our research and development efforts may be unable to keep up with changes in technology or its alternatives and, as a result, our competitiveness may suffer.
 Developments in alternative technologies or solutions may materially and adversely affect our competitiveness in ways we do not currently anticipate.
 While we plan to upgrade and adapt our software platform as we or others develop new technology, any failure by us to develop new or enhanced technologies or processes, or successfully react to changes or advances in existing technologies, could delay our development and introduction of new and enhanced products, which could result in the loss of competitiveness, decreased revenue and a loss of market share to competitors.
+We believe our AI/ML Software Platform will compete (both directly and indirectly) with companies such as Covariant, Dexterity, Formic, GrayMatter Robotics, Intrinsic, Liquid AI, Mujin, Rapid Robotics and Symbolica.
+We believe that our competitors are seeking to solve the same or similar industry challenges as we are, but that most are focused on a particular aspect of the functionality of our AI Software Platform rather than a fully competitive solution.